coveo/source.coveo.com/_posts/2015-03-20browserVSDIP.md

 ![Post main image]({{ site.baseurl }}/images/20150325/1.jpg)
 Not too long ago, a customer opened a case about the troubles he had loading an Office file from a search results page.
 The file was on his workstation.
 From his browser, he clicked on the open link to access the local file, only to get an error message.
-Curious about this issue, I ran a few tests on a virtual machine, with indexed local files, just like the customer did on his side before opening the case.
+Curious about this issue, I ran a few tests on a virtual machine with indexed local files, just like the customer did on his side before opening the case.

 <!-- more -->